Simple Guide to RC Gearing

 Your car will accelerate off the mark very quickly, but the top speed it reaches won’t be as high.

-The car will be easier to control at top speed, but the high torque and instant power may make the car feel aggressive; especially around the infield of the track when you are on and off the power a lot.
+The car will be easier to control at top speed, but the high torque and instant power may make the car feel aggressive, especially around the infield of the track when you are on and off the power a lot.

 Higher end ESC’s allow you to program some throttle softening or punch reduction in.
-This can make the car much easier to drive resulting in smoother driving and quicker lap times.
+This can make the car much easier to drive, resulting in smoother driving and quicker lap times.

 With a low gear, you’ll benefit from longer run times and cooler running temperatures on the ESC and motor.
 This is because less strain is being put on the motor.
 However, be careful not to go too undergeared as this can also cause overheating.

-High Gear (Low Gear Ratio): Higher Top Speed, Slower Acceleration
+High Gear: Higher Top Speed, Slower Acceleration

 • Largest pinion, Smallest spur gear.